I know, I know…

 - 1/2 tsp garlic powder

-- Heat oil in a large skillet (enough to coat the bottom) over medium heat.
-Drop in a few sprinkles of flour to make sure it's sufficiently hot.
+Heat oil in a large skillet over medium heat.
 Cook meat, uncrowded, until edges start to look golden brown; around 2 to 2 1/2 minutes each side.

-- Remove to a paper towel-lined plate and keep warm.
+Remove to a plate and keep warm.
 Repeat until all meat is cooked.

-- Sprinkle 1/3 cup flour evenly over the grease.
-Using a whisk, mix flour with grease, creating a golden-brown paste.
+Using a whisk, mix chickpea flour with remaining drippings, creating a golden-brown paste.
 Keep cooking until it reaches a deep golden brown color.
 If paste seems more oily than pasty, sprinkle in another tablespoon of flour and whisk.

 - Whisking constantly, pour in milk.
 Cook to thicken the gravy.
 Be prepared to add more milk if it becomes overly thick.
 Add salt and pepper and cook for 5 to 10 minutes, until gravy is smooth and thick.
 Be sure to taste to make sure gravy is sufficiently seasoned.